What's the teaching typically like?

 You will be assigned an Academic Advisor during VSTAR.
 In the meantime, please feel free to email CIT-Advising@purdue.edu to connect with a CIT Advisor.

-This summer, all incoming fall undergraduate students will be participating in VSTAR, which will begin on May 10, 2021.
-You can complete VSTAR at any pace, but you must complete it and meet with your academic advisor by June 30, 2021.
+This summer, all incoming fall undergraduate students will be participating in VSTAR, which open May 2, 2022.
+You can complete VSTAR at any pace, but you must complete it and meet with your academic advisor by June 10 for Sumer Start and Early Start, and by June 24, 2022 for fall start.
 You must complete the University VSTAR modules before meeting with a CIT Advisor.
 Once completed, you will receive a meeting invitation from your Advisor for a June meeting.

 Is there also a Learning Community for CIT majors?